srividhyaprakash/BigPi/README.md

 # BigPi
-Computing the value of Pi to a million digits using the MPIR Library
+Computing the value of Pi to a million digits using the MPIR Library and Nonic algorithm "https://en.wikipedia.org/wiki/Borwein%27s_algorithm#Nonic_convergence".

+The nonic algorithm increases the accuracy of the decimals of Pi by a factor of 9 on each successive iteration.

 Installing the MPIR library.